MArhamAA1422/b6-learning/react/design-pattern.md

 #### Compound Components
 Instead of just having a bunch of separate components, you can **group them together in a parent component** to make things way more intuitive and user-friendly.
 Stuff like Accordions, Tabs, and Dropdowns can get pretty complicated in a web app.

 The creation of components that work closely and coherently together.
 In this pattern, a parent component can encapsulate multiple child components, enabling seamless communication and coordinated interaction among them.

 #### Context/Provider Pattern
-Used to avoid prop drilling.
+Used to avoid props drilling.

 #### Custom Hooks
 Encapsulate stateful logic used by multiple components.